igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-mdt-ippm-explicit-flow-measurements.md

 current reflection block is in progress and no packets of the following Q Block have been received.

+## Improved Q and R Bits Resilience to Burst Losses

+Burst losses can affect Q and R measurements accuracy.
+Generally, burst losses can be absorbed and correctly measured if smaller than the established Q Block length.
+On the other hand, entire periods might be wiped out if the burst sizes become too large thus making the observer completely unaware of their loss.

+To improve burst loss resilience, an observer might consider a received Q or R Block larger than the selected Q Block length as a burst loss event.
+Then compute the loss as three times Q Block length minus the measured block length.
+By doing so, an observer can detect burst losses of less than two blocks (e.g., less than 128 packets for Q Block length of 64 packets).
+A burst loss equal or greater than two consecutive periods would still remain unnoticed by the observer (or underestimated if a period longer than Q Block length were formed).

 # Summary of Delay and Loss Marking Methods

 This section summarizes the marking methods described in this draft.